JulienAkpalu/iris-data-analysis/README.md

 -`Visualizations`: Folder containing all the generated plots as PNG images.

--`Visualizations and comments_Iris.pdf`: this pdf contains a desciptions of the visualizations plots (scatter plots, Histograms, etc... )
+-`Visualizations and comments_Iris.pdf`: this pdf contains a description of the visualizations plots (scatter plots, Histograms, etc... )

 ## Running the Analysis
 To run the analysis, make sure you have R installed with the required libraries ggplot2, GGally, and corrplot.
 You can install the libraries using the install.packages() function in R. Then, execute the script analysis.R.